znxlwm/pytorch-MNIST-CelebA-cGAN-cDCGAN/README.md

 * The network architecture (number of layer, layer size and activation function etc.) of this code differs from the paper.

+* CelebA dataset used gender lable as condition.

 * you can download
   - MNIST dataset: http://yann.lecun.com/exdb/mnist/
   - CelebA dataset: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html